5 Suggestions for Quicker Turn Times

-The appraisal profession is evolving constantly.
-Commonly, it seems, appraisers are asked to offer more information or have steps added to their appraisal process.
-They do this extra work to guarantee their client gets the best data to be had.
-In order to stay current with the continuously changing requirements, Associate Appraisers of America is constantly researching additional tools and improving processes in order to increase efficiency so we can do more work for quickly.
-At Associate Appraisers of America we know that time is important to everybody, so we've listed some things you can do to trim turn times whenever you order an appraisal with Associate Appraisers of America.
+Appraising is an always changing profession.
+Regularly, it seems, appraisers are asked to provide more information or have steps added to their process.
+All of this is to ensure their client is presented with the best information to be had.
+In order to keep up with the continuously changing requirements, Associate Appraisers of America is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
+At Associate Appraisers of America we know that time is important to everybody, so below are some things you can do to lower turn times whenever you order an appraisal with Associate Appraisers of America.

-- By ordering online, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+- By ordering online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
 It's the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether we got the order.
+No longer do we have to re-key information from a fax, and nor will you wonder whether the order was received.

 - Are you providing complete and accurate data about the subject property?

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with your assignment.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to call us at
+If you have any questions about your property or a job we're working on for you, don't hesitate to contact us

-- Let us know up front of the property's distinct elements.
+- Let us know up front of the property's distinct characteristics.

-Coming from you -- the person they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-Our website has multiple pages of useful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet our staff and learn more about our services.
-Remind them it's in their interest to set the appointment quickly!
+Coming directly from you -- someone they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
+Please feel free to point your clients to our website, where we have lots of pages of useful information for homeowners as well as others about the appraisal process.
+Have them call us if they want to meet our staff and learn more about our services.
+And tell them it benefits them to set the appointment promptly!

-- Are you using our website as a resource to keep tabs on your report's status?
+- Our website is a great resource for keeping tabs on your report's status.

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been easier to keep track of your report's status.
+As we complete each important milestone in an assignment, that information is available to you online.
+It's never been easier to track the status of your report.